 Patients and family members provide an important perspective on the care they receive at UW Health.

 Patient and family advisors are patients, or family members of patients, who have received care from UW Health in the last two years.
 Advisors from all backgrounds, experiences and perspectives give constructive feedback to help us continue to offer remarkable health care by improving on the patient and family experience.

 Roles and responsibilities

-When you volunteer, you'll have the opportunity to:
+When you become a patient and family advisor, you’ll have the opportunity to: